turinglife/Notes/MachineLearning/lec0/lec0_overview.md

 ---
-title: Lecture 0 - Overview of Machine Learning
+title: Machine Learning basics
-shorttitle: Lecture 0

 ---

-# About this Course #
+# Generalization, Capacity and Underfitting, Overfitting #

-- This is a *graduate level* introduction to *advanced statistical learning*.
+- Generalization Error: The expected error over all examples.
+- Capacity: the number of examples the model could always fit, wherever their location and value.

 . . .